AllegrettoA/SmartThings-InfluxDB-logger/README.md

 InfluxDB Connection.
 Configure the InfluxDB connection variables with your username, password, database name, host name or IP address, and port number.

 Run Script.
 Either use command tool to run Python script or add to your startup file.
-For Raspberry PI, you can modify rc.local file with command "sudo nano /etc/rc.local", then add this code to the bottom:
+For Raspberry PI, you can modify rc.local file with command '*sudo nano /etc/rc.local*', then add this code to the bottom:

     # Run SmartThings InfluxDatalogger Python script
     sleep 30 && python3 /home/pi/shared/SmartThings/InfluxDBlogger.py &